RobertoRoos/sawIntuitiveResearchKitWiki/API-2.x.md

 * `io/manip_clutch`
   * *cisst*: event write `prmEventButton`
   * *ROS*: publisher `sensor_msgs/Joy`
   * dVRK specific.
 Indicates if the manipulator clutch button is pressed or not.
 This is the white button located on top of the translation stage on the PSM.
+This button is used to release the PID on the arm and move it manually.
 * `io/suj_clutch`
   * *cisst*: event write `prmEventButton`
   * *ROS*: publisher `sensor_msgs/Joy`
   * dVRK specific.
 Indicates if the manipulator SUJ (Set Up Joints) clutch button is pressed or not.
 This is the white button located on the side of the "horizontal" link of the PSM.
+This button is used to release the brakes on the arm's SUJ if you happen to have the [dVRK SUJ controller](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Controller-Boxes#da-vinci-classic-setup-joint-controller).

 ## SUJ